History Files

 28

-The Frisii on the Lower Rhine are driven to revolt against the Roman empire by excessively zealous tax collection.
+The Frisii on the lower Rhine are driven to stage a revolt against the young Roman empire, primarily due to excessively zealous tax collection.
+According to Tacitus they defeat Romans at the Battle of Baduhenna, in which a certain Cruptorix dies.

 28 - 47